graalvm/vscode-extensions/graalvm/README.md

 ### Get Started

-Once you have download or selected the most recent GraalVM release, made it active, and installed the Native Image component, as described in [Installation and Setup](#installation-and-setup) section, you are ready to go.
+Once you have download or selected the most recent GraalVM release, made it active, and installed the Native Image component, as described in the [Installation and Setup](#installation-and-setup) section, you are ready to go.

 > Note: This feature was introduced with the GraalVM 21.2.0 release.
 Please make sure to get the latest GraalVM Tools for Java extension from the VS Code Marketplace, preferably by downloading the [GraalVM Extension Pack for Java](https://marketplace.visualstudio.com/items?itemName=oracle-labs-graalvm.graalvm-pack).